Summary

 Wooden cutlery

-SHOP&CAFE Seikou-Udoku is a café in Kawanehoncho, Haibara-gun, Shizuoka Prefecture, offering dozens of types of rice crackers and a stylish café menu, as well as a range of cute sundries.
-The name means working on sunny days and reading books on rainy days, so you can relax in nature.
-The place is located on the way to the Dream Suspension Bridge in Sumatakyo, and also has a footbath café and a hammock café.
+SHOP&CAFE Seikou-Udoku offers dozens of types of rice crackers, a cafe menu, and cute sundries.
+The place is on the way to the Dream Suspension Bridge, and also has a footbath cafe and a hammock cafe area.

 6:00pm Kawane Onsen Ashiyu (Kawane Onsen Footbath)

-After one hour’s drive, we arrived the last destination of this trip!
-Let’s conclude the trip with a footbath. ♨️
+After one hour's drive, we arrived at the last destination of this trip!
+Let's conclude with a footbath.

 Footbath is for free